-Buffalo Daughter is a three member group consisting of Sugar Yoshinaga, Yumiko Ohno and MoOoG Yamamoto, often augmented by a drummer and other guests.
-Their sound is heavily influenced by German progressive rock and techno pop, but also includes bits of dub, club, shoe gaze and post-rock influences.
-Given their mix and match style, and that they emerged in the mid-90’s, they are often considered as part of the Shibuya-kei movement.
+Buffalo Daughter is a three-member group consisting of SuGar Yoshinaga, Yumiko Ohno and MoOoG Yamamoto, often augmented by a drummer and other guests.
+Their sound is heavily influenced by German progressive rock and techno pop, but also includes bits of dub, club, shoegaze and post-rock influences.
+Given their mix-and-match style, and that they emerged in the mid-90s, they are often considered as part of the Shibuya-kei movement.

 The band spend a good deal of 1996 in the States, first playing a few East Coast dates in March, then doing an extended tour with Butter 08 in September, and returning again for dates in November with Luscious Jackson.
 Their impressive live shows had a great deal to do with breaking the band both in Japan and internationally.

-In 1998 the band returned with the new studio album New Rock, and toured the US and Europe with Money Mark.
-They also performed at the Tibetan Freedom Festival in Washington DC in June 1998 along with the Beastie Boys, Radiohead, REM, Sonic Youth and Herbie Hancock.
-They returned again to the States in July and August to tour with Girls Against Boys.
-In 2001 Grand Royal suddenly shut down, and he band moved to LA based Emperor Norton, where they released I. Also in 2001 Buffalo Daughter played Japan’s top electronic music event Electraglide, on a bill with Fatboy Slim, Aphex Twin, and Plaid.
+In 1998 the band returned with a new studio album, New Rock, and toured the US and Europe with Money Mark.
+They also performed at the Tibetan Freedom Festival in Washington DC in June 1998 along with the Beastie Boys, Radiohead, REM, Sonic Youth, and Herbie Hancock.
+They returned again to the States in July and August to tour with Boys Against Girls.
+In 2001 Grand Royal suddenly shut down, and the band moved to LA-based Emperor Norton, where they released I. Also in 2001 Buffalo Daughter played Japan’s top electronic music event Electraglide, on a bill with Fatboy Slim, Aphex Twin, and Plaid.